ss331144/FinalProject-MSFT-AttackAnalysis/google colab code link & Upload Data/README.md

 Data files are **not included** in the repository.
 Download or place the necessary datasets in the correct folders as referenced in the scripts.

-## Database Setup

-If using MySQL or other databases, update connection credentials (user, password, host, port) in the scripts accordingly.
-Make sure the database exists or run the scripts that create it before running dependent scripts.

 ## Additional Notes